Alfred Becker: Baukommando Becker

 The wrecks were disassembled, cleaned, and changes to the design were worked out.
 Then an assembly line was set up at one of the factories to do a production line on the type and a run of the modified vehicles was created.
 The bodies of the overhauled vehicles were given purpose appropriate superstructures.
 Becker's basic idea for the conversion was straightforward in principle: he would build a prototype of the replacement superstructure by framing it out of wood panels and sending these to Alkett.
 Alkett would then produce a run of replacement superstructures made out of steel.
 These were then shipped back to France where Becker had completed the engineering plans for the conversion.
 The conversion process was streamlined, the Hotchkiss assembly line was brought up and a run of assembly was completed.
 The vehicles were refitted and repaired by importance, all of one type at a time.
 Remaining parts were stored away for spares.
 A special effort was made to guarantee that a spare parts supply would be available.
 For important parts subject to special wear a 10% supply of parts was created, while for parts subject to general wear a 30% supply of parts was stored up.
 Leftover materials were shipped back to the steelworks.

 The most innovative aspect of the work was the battle-value assessment of the vehicles, that is determining how to make the most effective use of each vehicle type in relation to the current battlefield conditions.
 From 1942 through 1943 Becker salvaged all the usable tank wreckage that could be found in France.
 Some 1,800 armoured fighting vehicles were created at his Baukommando Becker, which produced a variety of innovative designs.
 From July to August 1942 Becker converted 170 armoured vehicles into the Marder I. A further 106 chassis were converted into self-propelled artillery pieces, with 94 conversions to carry the 150 mm howitzer, and 12 more for the 105 mm.
 In addition, he produced 30 artillery observation vehicles using this same chassis.

-Becker stands by during presentation of one of his Vielfachwerfers, mounted on an armourized French SOMUA MCG.
+Becker stands by during presentation of one of his Vielfachwerfer, mounted on an armourized French SOMUA MCG.